-- a) If the average delamination of the 5-specimen verification sample (Section 15.2.2.3d) exceeds 10%, the half-shift of held production from which the samples were drawn shall be deemed to be "OUT-OF-CONTROL" for delamination. - Note: There is no maximum limit on the percentage delamination observed on any one specimen for "OUT-OF-CONTROL" verification samples. - b) When operating under Level II sampling, the first half-shift of production is permitted to be evaluated using verification sampling (Section 15.2.2.3d).
-Otherwise, the first half-shift of production shall also be deemed to be "OUT-OF-CONTROL" for delamination. - c) If the average delamination of the 5-specimen verification sample (Section 15.2.2.3d) is less than or equal to 10%, the half-shift of held production from which the sample was drawn, and the first half-shift of production if operating under Level II sampling, shall be deemed to be "IN-CONTROL" for delamination. - d) If 4 or more consecutive half-shifts of production are deemed to be "OUT-OF-CONTROL" for delamination, the process shall be deemed "OUT-OF-CONTROL" for delamination and shall be requalified for delamination as specified with Section 13.4.2.
+a) If the average delamination of the 5-specimen verification sample (Section 15.2.2.3d) exceeds 10%, the half-shift of held production from which the samples were drawn shall be deemed to be "OUT-OF-CONTROL" for delamination.

+Note: There is no maximum limit on the percentage delamination observed on any one specimen for "OUT-OF-CONTROL" verification samples.

+- b) When operating under Level II sampling, the first half-shift of production is permitted to be evaluated using verification sampling (Section 15.2.2.3d).
+Otherwise, the first half-shift of production shall also be deemed to be "OUT-OF-CONTROL" for delamination. - c) If the average delamination of the 5-specimen verification sample (Section 15.2.2.3d) is less than or equal to 10%, the half-shift of held production from which the sample was drawn, and the first half-shift of production if operating under Level II sampling, shall be deemed to be "IN-CONTROL" for delamination. - d) If 4 or more consecutive half-shifts of production are deemed to be "OUT-OF-CONTROL" for delamination, the process shall be deemed "OUT-OF-CONTROL" for delamination and shall be requalified for delamination as specified in Section 13.4.2.2 for sampling and testing, and Section 13.2.3.2 for decision rules.
 Sampling frequency shall revert to Level I.